notalepower/PatchCoreViT/README.md

 ### Methods:
 > #### __init__ (self, f_coreset, eps_coreset, k_nearest, vanilla, backbone, image_size)
->- Inizializzazione dei parametri iniziali, preparazione della gpu
+>- Parameter initialization, it also prepares te GPU
->- hook salva l'output in self.features
+>- hook saves the output in self.features
->- register_forward_hook(hook) viene usato per associare ad un layer il suo hook
+>- register_forward_hook(hook): used to associate a layer with a hook function

 >#### forward (self, sample: tensor)
->- Fa passare l'input dentro self.model
->- Restituisce self.features, ovvero l'ouput dei layer ai quali la hook è stata agganciata
+>- Passes the input through the backbone (self.model)
+>- Returns self.features, which is the output from the layers to which the hook was attached.

 >#### extract_embeddings (self, sample)
->- All'interno utilizza la forward per ottenere le feature maps
+>- It uses forward method to obtain the feature maps
->- Queste verranno lavorate e trasformate in base al self.model
+>- Feature maps will be processed and transformed based on the type of backbone (self.model)
->- Restituisce patch
+>- Returns a patch
->- Restituisce feature_maps per questioni di debug
+>- Returns feature_maps (for debugging purposes)

 >#### fit (self, train_dataloader: DataLoader,  scale: int=1) -> None:
->- Training della rete, all'interno viene chiamata extract_embeddings
->- Patch vengono salvati all'interno del memmory bank
->- Viene applicato il coreset subsampling in cui solo i patch più significativi vengono mantenuti
+>- Network training, inside it extract_embeddings is called.
+>- Patches are saved inside the memory bank (self.memory_bank)
+>- Coreset subsampling prunes the memory bank by keeping the most significant patches.

 >#### evaluate (self, test_dataloader: DataLoader, validation_flag = True):
->- Calcola F1 score
+>- Compute F1 score

-### Other:
+### TODO:
-- save_memory_bank: salva la memory bank per evitare di fare la train ogni volta.
-- load_memory_bank: carica la memory bank
-- inference: funzione usata da Manuel
+- [ ] Fix function Inference (implemented by Manuel)
+- [ ] For each input parameter add the types
+- [ ] Add English comments in the code
+- [ ] Fix cosine functions
+- [ ] Complete anomaly at pixel level